olaf-olaf/finalProject/REPORT.md

 ##### ShowKitLed

 This file contains the ShowKitLed class.
 This contains an array is strings with the names of all drumkits.
-It also contains 2 methods that allow users to scroll back and forth through each element of the array.
+It also contains 2 methods that allow users to scroll back and forth through each element of an array containing all the drumkits.
 AudioController uses an instance of ShowKitLed to keep track of which kit is being used.
-Viewcontroller uses the instance of ShowKitLed in AudioController to the display the kit that is being used to the user.
+Viewcontroller uses the instance of ShowKitLed in AudioController to the display the kit that is being used.

 #### View
 ##### ViewController.swift

 This file contains 'ViewController', the main view controller of this application.
 It consists of a slider, 4 buttons representing a drumpads, a metronome button, an FX button, a mixer buttons, ands two buttons that can be used to scroll through different kits.
 Every element of this view except for the FX button and the mixer button calls a method of AudioController when touched.
-The drumpads trigger the 'playsample' method to generate sound, the slider and the metronome button can be used to trigger the Metronome of AudioController and the two most upper buttons call the 'replaceKit' method to load a new set of samples.
+The drumpads call the 'playsample' method to generate sound, the slider and the metronome button can be used to trigger the Metronome of AudioController and the two most upper buttons call the 'replaceKit' method to load a new set of samples.

 <img src="https://github.com/olaf-olaf/finalProject/blob/master/doc/DrumPad.png" width="200px"></br>